Skip to main content

 Disadvantaged Business Enterprise (DBE)/Airport Concessionaire (ACDBE) Certification

-The Certification Process is to ensure that only qualified small businesses that are independently owned and controlled by one or more socially and economically disadvantaged persons are certified for this program.
-Once you are certified, your firm's information will also be in the DBE Certified Directory Database.
-The bidders on projects must use certified DBE(s) from this Directory to meet project goals.
+The certification process outlined in 49 CFR Parts 23 and 26 ensures that only qualified small businesses independetly owned and controlled by one or more socially and economically disadvantaged persons are certified for this program.
+Once a firm is certified, its information will be listed in the DBE Certified Directory Database.
+To meet project goals, bidders on projects must use certified DBE(s) from this Directory.

 View the DBE Checklist here.